-How to Prepare for CAT 2018 - CAT or the Common Admission Test will be conducted by IIM Calcutta on November 25, 2018.
-Experts suggest that if you are serious about cracking the most competitive management entrance exam with around two lakh test takers, you must have at least six months in hand for CAT preparation.
+How to Prepare for CAT 2019 - Indian Institute of Management (IIM), Kozhikode conducted CAT 2019 on November 24, 2019.
+Experts suggest that if you are serious about cracking the most competitive management entrance exam with around two lakh test-takers, you must have at least six months in hand for CAT preparation.
 Registration for CAT 2019 has been closed on September 25, 2019 at 5:00 PM.
-Devising a proper preparation strategy on how to prepare for CAT 2018 is important as it can make or mar your performance on the day of the CAT 2018 exam.
+Devising a proper preparation strategy on how to prepare for CAT 2019 is important as it can make or mar your performance on the day of the Common Admission Test.
 This article by Careers360 brings to you 10 tips on how to prepare for CAT 2019.Latest: CAT result 2019 will be declared on January 6, 2020.Watch video on "How to Prepare for CAT Exam"

 No. of MCQs